-As we age, there seems to be less attachment to possessions, or the need for possessions.
-In the first half of life, I was consumed by being a consumer.
+As we age, there seems to be less attachment to possessions or the need for possessions.
+In the first half of my life, I was consumed by being a consumer.
 I had to have the latest “stuff”.
-Even when I turned fifty, the entry point the afternoon of life, and we moved into a smaller condo during a relocation, the deal I made with my wife is that I could buy any electronics items that I wanted.
+Even when I turned fifty, the entry point to the afternoon of life, and we moved into a smaller condo during a relocation, the deal I made with my wife is that I could buy any electronics items that I wanted.
 And I did.
 We had gadgets everywhere.

 Downsizing and the opportunity to declutter life

 We are now downsizing.
 And like many things in life it came when we hit a tipping point.
 Last week in this series I wrote about the knee injury that brought my awareness to the present moment back into focus and the need for mindfulness.
 That silence and reflection finally got me in touch with the absurd lifestyle that we are currently living.

 So we have decided to downsize, and in order to do that, we are in the process of decluttering the house as many people do prior to listing it.
 But we are going further than that.

 In my research on how to declutter, I found a common theme of advice.
 Look at every item you own and ask yourself” is it something that I need?”, If not, “is it something that brings me pleasure?”.
 Be honest.
 If the answer is yes to both – then – “where am I going to put it in my home”?

 In the Harry Potter series, J.K Rowling invented the term Horcrux as an object that “he who must be not be named” placed a part of his soul in.
 I the series Tom Riddle – aka – Voldermort had placed his soul in six objects and in two other persons and he would live on until all of the objects were destroyed.